 MediaInfo is included when you install the KLite Codec Pack.

-if you don't want to install the full Codec Pack. (it's free)
+You can install MediaInfo separately if you don't want to install the full Codec Pack. (it's free)